chargebyte/chargebyte-docs/docs/source/getting_started.rst

    2024-12-13T15:52:03.156415+0100 chargesom manager[263]: [INFO] connector:EvseM  :: EVSE IEC DC mode.
 We are in 5percent mode so we can continue without further action.
    2024-12-13T15:52:03.156895+0100 chargesom manager[263]: [INFO] connector:EvseM  :: EVSE IEC Charger state: Wait for Auth->PrepareCharging

-After that the EV simulator should establish a powerline connection to the Charge SOM via SLAC.
+After that, the EV simulator should establish a powerline connection to the Charge SOM via SLAC.

 .. code-block:: sh